 In our management's view, we operate through six operating segments that offer distinct educational services, consisting of language training and test preparation courses, primary and secondary school education, content development and distribution, online education, overseas studies consulting and post-secondary education.
-We have two reportable segments, namely, language training and test preparation courses and primary and secondary school education.
+We have two reportable segments, namely, language training and test preparation courses and primary and secondary school education, overseas studies consulting and post-secondary education.
 We aggregate content development and distribution, online education, overseas studies consulting and post-secondary education as others as each of these operating segments does not exceed 10% of our total net revenues, net income or total assets.

-Net revenues from our language training and test preparation courses accounted for 88.3%, 87.6% and 87.4%, respectively, of our total net revenues in the fiscal years ended May 31, 2007, 2008 and 2009.
-Net revenues from our primary and secondary school education accounted for 3.7%, 3.2% and 2.9%, respectively, of our total net revenues in the fiscal years ended May 31, 2007, 2008 and 2009.
+Net revenues from our language training and test preparation courses accounted for 87.6%, 87.4% and 87.3%, respectively, of our total net revenues in the fiscal years ended May 31, 2008, 2009 and 2010.
+Net revenues from our primary and secondary school education accounted for 3.2%, 2.9% and 2.6%, respectively, of our total net revenues in the fiscal years ended May 31, 2008, 2009 and 2010.
 We recognize revenues from course fees collected for enrollment in our language training and test preparation courses proportionally as we deliver the instruction over the period of the course.
-We recognize revenues from school fees collected for enrollment in New Oriental China's primary and secondary school ratably over the corresponding academic year.
+We recognize revenues from school fees collected for enrollment in New Oriental China's primary and secondary schools ratably over the corresponding academic year.

 Cost of revenues for our language training and test preparation courses primarily consists of teaching fees and performance-linked bonuses paid to our teachers, rental payments for our schools and learning centers and, to a lesser degree, depreciation and amortization of property and equipment used in the provision of educational services.
-Cost of revenues for our primary and secondary school primarily consists of compensation and benefits to school teachers and depreciation and amortization of property and equipment used in the provision of educational services.
+Cost of revenues for our primary and secondary schools primarily consists of compensation and benefits to school teachers and depreciation and amortization of property and equipment used in the provision of educational services.